leftfield-geospatial/geedim/docs/contributing.rst

 Contributing
 ============

-If Geedim is useful to you, please consider `making a donation <https://github.com/sponsors/leftfield-geospatial>`__.

 Bug reports and feature requests are welcome, and can be made with the `GitHub issue tracker <https://github.com/leftfield-geospatial/geedim/issues>`__.

 Development